pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

 - Longitudinal sampling of the same site
 - Related samples

+Examples where co-assembly would be reasonable:
+- Repeated sampling of the **same patient** along a particular amount of time.
+- Multiple samples taken from the **same site** and **similar environmental conditions**, eg. a patch of soil during the same sampling season.

+Examples where co-assembly would NOT be recommended:
+- Samples from different patients.
+- Samples from the same site, but over different seasons or under different environmental conditions, eg. a patch of soil before and after a bushfire event, a marine site under upwelling vs. under normal conditions.

-If it is not the case, **individual assembly** should be prefered.
-In this case, an extra step of **de-replication** should be used:
+If samples differ like described, **individual assembly** is preferred.
+In the case of individual assembly, if **contigs are binned** after, an extra step of **de-replication** should be used:

 ![Image shows the process of individual assembly on two strains and five samples, after individual assembly of samples two samples are chosen for de-replication process.
 In parallel, co-assembly on all five samples is performed](./images/individual-assembly.png "Individual assembly followed by de-replication vs co-assembly.
 Source: dRep documentation"){:width="80%"}

+For more information on dereplication, check out the [metagenomic binning tutorial](../metagenomics-binning/tutorial.md).

-Co-assembly is more commonly used than individual assembly and then de-replication after binning.
-But in this tutorial, to show all steps, we will run an **individual assembly**.
+In this tutorial, to show all steps, we will run an **individual assembly**.

-> <comment-title></comment-title>
+> <comment-title>Why not both?</comment-title>
-> Sometimes it is important to run assembly tools both on individual samples and on all pooled samples, and use both outputs to get the better outputs for the certain dataset.
+> Sometimes it is important to run both individual assembly and co-assembly, and use both outputs to get better results for that dataset.
 {: .comment}

 As mentioned in the introduction, several tools are available for metagenomic assembly.
 But 2 are the most used ones:

-- **MetaSPAdes** ({%cite nurk2017%}): an short-read assembler designed specifically for large and complex metagenomics datasets
+- **MetaSPAdes** ({%cite nurk2017%}): an short-read assembler designed specifically for large and complex metagenomics datasets.

   MetaSPAdes is part of the SPAdes toolkit, which has several assembly pipelines.
 Since SPAdes handles non-uniform coverage, it is useful for assembling simple communities, but metaSPAdes also handles other problems, allowing it to assemble complex communities' metagenomes.